 Which trends offer opportunities or pose threats on the European processed fruit and vegetables market?

-Over the past year, leading trends influencing the processed fruit and vegetables market in Europe involved sustainability, and especially environmental issues such as waste reduction, changing consumer habits towards more personalised and healthier diets, food safety, transparency and convenience.
+Over the past year, leading trends influencing the processed fruit and vegetables market in Europe involved sustainability.
+Leading trends are related to environmental issues such as waste reduction, changing consumer habits towards more personalised and healthier diets, food safety, transparency and convenience.
 Exporters from developing countries can increase their opportunities by investing in more sustainable production and partnerships with European buyers to develop and promote healthy and sustainable products.

 Contents of this page